 The above list is just the tip of the iceberg and doesn’t cover all of the paperwork, computer hours logged-in, telephone calls, miles on the road driving from listing to listing, open houses, and more.
-Many REALTORs work 6-7 days a week and often express that there are simply not enough hours in the day to complete everything when the market is hot.
+Many REALTORs work 6-7 days a week and often express that there are simply not enough hours in the day to complete everything, especially when the market is hot.

 Undoubtedly, hiring a transaction coordinator is one of the best hires any real estate agent can make.
-The transaction coordinator will lighten the agent’s load so they can spend more time with clients, sending real estate marketing mailers, and focus on getting additional transactions Under Contract.
+The transaction coordinator will lighten the agent’s load so they can spend more time with clients, sending real estate marketing mailers, and focus on getting additional transactions under contract.
 Together, the agent and the coordinator can function like a well-oiled machine to ensure all-around satisfaction and success.